 ABSTRACT: Wave spectra and directional moment measurements are of scientific and engineering interest and are routinely estimated with wave buoys.
-Recently, both fixed-location and Uncrewed 8 Aircraft System (UAS)-mounted lidar have estimated surfzone wave spectra.
-However, nearshore wave statistics seaward of the surfzone have not been measured with lidar due to low return number and nearshore directional moments have not been measured at all.
-We use a multi-beam scanning 11 lidar mounted on a gasoline-powered UAS to estimate wave spectra, wave slope spectra, and 12 directional moments on the inner shelf in ≈ 10 m water depth from an 11-min hover and compare 13 to a co-located wave buoy.
-Lidar returns within circular sampling regions with varying radius R are fit to a plane and a 2D parabola, providing sea-surface and slope timeseries.
-Wave spectra 15 across the sea-swell (0.04-0.4 Hz) are robustly estimated for $R \ge 0.8$ m.
+Recently, both fixed-location and uncrewed aircraft system (UAS)-mounted lidar have estimated surfzone wave spectra.
+However, nearshore wave statistics seaward of the surfzone have not been measured with lidar due to low return number, and nearshore directional moments have not been measured at all.
+We use a multibeam scanning lidar mounted on a gasoline-powered UAS to estimate wave spectra, wave slope spectra, and directional moments on the inner shelf in \approx 10-m water depth from an 11-min hover and compare to a collocated wave buoy.
+Lidar returns within circular sampling regions with varying radius R are fit to a plane and a 2D parabola, providing sea surface and slope time series.
+Wave spectra across the sea-swell (0.04-0.4 Hz) band are robustly estimated for $R \ge 0.8$ m.
 Estimating slope spectra is more challenging.
-Large R works well in the swell band and smaller R work well at higher 17 frequencies, in good agreement with a wave buoy inferred slope spectrum.
-Directional Fourier 18 coefficients, estimated from wave and slope spectra and cross-spectra, are compared to a wave 19 buoy in the sea-swell band.
+Large R works well in the swell band, and smaller R works well at higher frequencies, in good agreement with a wave buoy inferred slope spectrum.
+Directional Fourier coefficients, estimated from wave and slope spectra and cross-spectra, are compared to a wave buoy in the sea-swell band.
 Larger R and the 2D parabola-fit yield better comparison to the wave buoy.
-Mean wave angles and directional spreads, functions of the directional Fourier coefficients, 21 are well reproduced at R = 2.4 m and the 2D parabola-fit, within the uncertainties of the wave buoy.
+Mean wave angles and directional spreads, functions of the directional Fourier coefficients, are well reproduced at R = 2.4 m and the 2D parabola-fit, within the uncertainties of the wave buoy.
 The internal consistency of the UAS-lidar-derived results and their good comparison to the Spotter wave buoy demonstrate the effectiveness of this tool for estimating wave statistics.

-SIGNIFICANCE STATEMENT: Previously fixed-location or hovering lidar have been used to estimate wave spectra in the surf and swash zone where lidar returns are high due to the reflectance of foam.
-We present a methodology to accurately estimate wave spectra and directional properties on the inner shelf where waves are not breaking using a hovering Uncrewed Aircraft System with a mounted lidar.
-The estimated wave spectra and directional statistics compare well with a Spotter wave buoy, demonstrating the method's robustness.
+SIGNIFICANCE STATEMENT: Previously fixed-location or hovering lidar has been used to estimate wave spectra in the surf and swash zone where lidar returns are high due to the reflectance of foam.
+We present a methodology to accurately estimate wave spectra and directional properties on the inner shelf where waves are not breaking using a hovering uncrewed aircraft system with a mounted lidar.
+The estimated wave spectra and directional statistics are compared well with a Spotter wave buoy, demonstrating the method's robustness.